carmelo0511/AirCare/README.md

 ---

+## DynamoDB AQI History (NEW)

+AirCare **persists all AQI lookups** to a DynamoDB table (`AirCareHistoryAQI`).
+Each time a user requests air quality for a city or location, the following data is stored :
+- Location (`lat,lon`)
+- Timestamp (ISO format)
+- AQI value
+- Particulate data (PM2.5, PM10, etc.)
+- Health advice

+A dedicated endpoint (`/history`) allows the frontend to **display the full AQI history** for any location.
+This enables analytics, trends, and potential dashboards (QuickSight integration is the next step).

+---

 ## CloudWatch & SNS Screenshots

 Below is a screenshot showing the CloudWatch alarm configuration linked to an SNS topic:

 ![CloudWatch & SNS Configuration](assets1/cloudwatch-alarm.png)

 ---

 ## 🧱 Cloud Architecture (diagram)

 ![AirCare Architecture](assets1/diagramme.png)